thephez/dpp-spec/docs/identity.md

     ✓ should be a number
   data
     ✓ should be present
-    ✓ should be a string
+    ✓ should be a byte array
-    ✓ should be no less than 1 character
+    ECDSA_SECP256K1
-    ✓ should be no longer than 2048 character
+      ✓ should be no less than 33 bytes
-    ✓ should be in base64 format
+      ✓ should be no longer than 33 bytes
-  isEnabled
+    BLS12_381
-    ✓ should be present
+      ✓ should be no less than 48 bytes
-    ✓ should be a number
+      ✓ should be no longer than 48 bytes
 ```

 ## State Transition Structure